jnozzi/cocoadev.com/SiteContent/General/UseAppModalPanelInsteadOfSheet.markdown

 Open panels are typically modal dialogues rather than sheets, since the document presumably isn't open yet.
 Maybe that would help with your problem.

-''The open sheet is probably attached to some sort of project management-type window.''
+*The open sheet is probably attached to some sort of project management-type window.*

 Yes.
 My program is semi-document centric with a persistent project management interface; when no project is loaded it shows the interface but an empty simulation view.
 It sounds odd, but it really is the way to go since my program is by design single-document-at-a-time.